Skip to content

 While the challenges facing coffee and wine production were a key focus of the afternoon, the discussion also highlighted practical solutions.

 As Marie Phalippou, Head of Wine, and Katy explained, a significant proportion of wine’s environmental impact comes from transportation and packaging rather than production itself.
-Suppliers are already introducing innovations such as flexitanks, which can transport the equivalent of 32,000 bottles of wine and significantly reduce transport emissions.
+Suppliers are already introducing innovations such as flexitanks, which can transport the equivalent of 32,000 bottles of wine and significantly reduce emissions.

 Looking ahead